cypress-io/cypress-docker-images/CONTRIBUTING.md

 Note that due to the use of `debian:<suite>-slim` the directories `/usr/share/doc` and `/usr/share/man` already have minimal content.

-Deleting `/usr/share/man` has been removed due to side effects of preventing installation of some other Debian packages.
+Deleting `/usr/share/man` has been removed as a default cleanup command due to side effects of preventing installation of some other Debian packages.

 ### Use the `--no-install-recommends` with `apt-get`